| Size | Price | |

 Protein Binding

-The respiratory protein of the red blood cells.
-It consists primarily of globin and heme.
+The respiratory protein of red blood cells.
+It is mainly composed of globin and heme.

 0